My visit to Athens wasn’t turning out the way I’d hoped

-Ermou is mainly a shopping street and pedestrian area with a few department stores, fashionable boutiques and great shoe shops; tree lined and interspersed with benches, fountains and the odd orthodox church.
+Ermou is mainly a shopping street and pedestrian area with a few department stores, fashionable boutiques and great shoe shops; tree-lined and interspersed with benches, fountains and the odd orthodox church.
 After about twenty minutes strolling at a leisurely pace, window shopping and enjoying the warm spring sun, I saw my friend.

 You may also like: The Street Food Of Athens

-She let me off Monastiraki Square, turning right into a maze of narrow, cobbled streets, lined with one and two story stone houses.
+She let me off Monastiraki Square, turning right into a maze of narrow, cobbled streets, lined with one and two-story stone houses.
 Many of them having been restored and brightly painted, housed fabulous antique shops, restaurants, cafes and boutiques on the ground floor.

-In the beginning of the 19th century, many immigrants came from the island of Naxos and settled here.
+At the beginning of the 19th century, many immigrants came from the island of Naxos and settled here.
 They were, in part, poor people and rather seedy ones too.

 Psiri became home to the kontsavakides – a rather unsavory gang of pimps and criminals, distinguished by their drooping mustaches, boots with (very) pointed toes, wide sashes where weapons were concealed and jackets with one empty sleeve.
 Brothels, drugs, petty and not so petty crimes were the hallmark of Psiri.
 In 1893 the then prime minister put an end to that by taking drastic measures.

-Psiri continued to be a rather modest working class neighborhood with leather workshops and tiny industries until about 15 years ago when a law was passed which triggered the gentrification of the entire area.
+Psiri continued to be a rather modest working-class neighborhood with leather workshops and tiny industries until about 15 years ago when a law was passed which triggered the gentrification of the entire area.
 Workshops gave way to shops and restaurants, and several buildings were divided into condos.
 Everything was prettied up considerably.

-Psiri became famous for clubs and galleries which quickly replaced the popularity of tourist riddled Plaka.
+Psiri became famous for clubs and galleries which quickly replaced the popularity of tourists riddled Plaka.
 The district is now the favorite nightlife spot for locals and the few visitors who are in the know.

 The first surprise, when we turned yet another corner was the Naxos Cheese and Lamb market.
 This particular street market is held only once a year, always the week before Easter.
 The people from the island of Naxos come over to sell their juicy cheeses, and prepare roast pieces of Easter lamb on the spot.